itowlson/spin/docs/content/sips/draft-000-templates.md

 (Note: if the user runs the command in silent/no-interaction mode, then instead of listing or prompting, we should just fail with an explanatory message.)

+> We need the concept of a language-neutral template, for creating applications
+> that use only existing modules (e.g. Bartholomew).
+Such a template would be
+> considered to match any language.

 ### Applications and components